vmware/differential-datalog/doc/java_api.md

 ## Compile DDlog Java bindings

 Skip this step if you are using a binary release of DDlog, where pre-compiled Java bindings can be found in `java/ddlogapi.jar`.
-To compile this them from
+To compile them from
 source:

 ```